-Dean Emerita of Undergraduate Education, Distinguished Professor Emerita Chemistry and Biochemistry
+Dean Emerita of Undergraduate Education and Distinguished Professor Emerita Chemistry and Biochemistry

 University of California, San Diego

 GIA’s Executive Staff consists of a diverse group of highly experienced professionals from both within and outside the gem and jewellery industry.
-Responsible for carrying out the Institute’s mission to protect and ensure the public trust globally, the executive team follows a strict code of ethics and seeks to infuse each initiative that GIA undertakes with dedication and value-driven purpose.
-The Executive Staff maintains daily operations for all areas of the Institute and promotes and continues the growth of GIA.
+Responsible for carrying out the Institute’s mission to protect and ensure the public trust globally, the executive team follows a strict code of ethics and ensures that each initiative GIA undertakes is driven by its consumer-protection mission and executed with dedication and commitment.
+The executive staff are responsible for daily operations of the Institute or its subsidiaries, and promote and continue the success and growth of GIA.